 Reserve rooms by using the link below (or calling: 877-822-2110).

 1) To receive the discounted group rate of $149/night (plus applicable fees) guests should reference group code SHA19C.
+Even if these blocks of rooms are sold, others may be available at the market rate.

 Campus Housing (2)